Communities in Schools of Atlanta

 Clarkston Community Health Center

-Gulshan Harjee is the chief medical officer at Clarkston Community Health Center, a non-profit free health clinic serving the immigrant, refugee, and uninsured populations of metro Atlanta.
+Gulshan Harjee is the chief medical officer at Clarkston Community Health Center, a nonprofit free health clinic serving the immigrant, refugee, and uninsured populations of metro Atlanta.
 Following three decades in private practice, Harjee cofounded CCHC in 2013 and committed herself to it fully in 2016.
 The clinic has since served more than 10,000 patients, provided free mammograms, insulin, and dental care to asylum seekers, refugees, and immigrants, and offered educational experiences to hundreds of area medical and nursing students.
 Harjee oversees clinical operations and quality of care while forging new collaborations with medical training programs and spearheading a capital campaign.
 With a recent $2.5 million pledge from a Texas philanthropist, the center now plans to build a larger facility just south of Clarkston.
+Additionally, Harjee is a 2023 AARP Purpose Prize fellow and received $10,000 and a year of support from AARP to help broaden the scope of her work.

 Education: Morehouse School of Medicine, Emory University School of Medicine (MD)